 - Twitch app brings a lot of flexibility to vloggers and mobile users who can watch and stream on the go.

 - Twitch web app on the browser offers better reliability, more features, and excellent viewing and streaming experience.

 - Learn more about the best medium to watch and stream to Twitch with this quick comparison guide.

-For the uninitiated, choosing between the Twitch app and browser-based web app can be confusing.
+Choosing between the Twitch app and the browser-based web app may have been confusing for the uninitiated.

 While the desktop client and mobile app offer flexibility, the browser version is still the preferred medium for many users.

 In this quick comparison, we try to compare the Twitch app vs browser performance to help you find the best medium to stream Twitch content.

 Alternatively, check out the best browsers to stream Twitch effortlessly if you want to enhance your Twitch web experience.

 We will explore this further in the article, but a tell-tale sign is that Twitch has gotten rid of the Twitch Desktop app.